Introduction to Flutter and Importance of Streams

 We can put our code to the test by creating a simple stream of numbers with an async* function.

-In the real world, errors and exceptions can occur during the execution of your Flutter application.
-Especially when dealing with streams that fetch data from an external source, like a file from a remote server, the chances of encountering an error increase.
+In the real world, errors and exceptions can occur during the execution of your Flutter application, especially when dealing with streams that fetch data from an external source, like a file from a remote server, so the chances of encountering an error increase.
 This is where error handling becomes crucial during the use of stream in Flutter.

-Streams in Dart are designed in a way that allows them to deliver error events just like they deliver data events.
-If an error event occurs, such a stream will stop unless it's designed to deliver more than one error or provide more data after an error event.
+Streams in Dart are designed to allow them to deliver error events just like they deliver data events.
+If an error event occurs, such a stream will stop unless designed to give more than one error or provide more data after an error event.

-Let's take a look at how to handle error events using await for.
-When reading a stream using await for, the error is thrown by the loop statement, which ends the loop.
+Let's look at how to handle error events using await for.
+When reading a stream using await for, the loop statement throws the error, which ends the loop.
 Errors can be caught and processed using try-catch.

 Here's how to catch an error that arises when the loop iterator equals to 4: